 I got a call today from a pastor who has planted a new church and is going through the process of becoming a 501c3 non-profit and just so happened upon my blog post – Creating a Startup Budget for a New Church Plant.

-He was looking for some help in creating a set of financial projections as part of the process of completing IRS Form 1023 – which is required in the application process to become a non profit.
-As I was looking at the Form 1023 I realized it was fairly confusing for the “non-accountant” so I wanted to write this blog post to help other non-profits complete the financial data section of the 1023.
+He was looking for some help in creating a set of financial projections as part of the process of completing IRS Form 1023 – which is required in the application process to become a non-profit.
+As I was looking at the Form 1023 I realized it was quite confusing for the “non-accountant” so I wanted to write this blog post to help other non-profits complete the financial data section of the 1023.

 This blog post is going to focus on organizations in existence for less than 5 years.
 If you have been operating 5 years or more, the requirements are slightly different in terms of the financial data section.

 Completing Form 1023 Financial Data for a New Non Profit

 Step 1 – Determine How Many Years of Projections you Need

 According to the IRS, you need 3 years of projections if you have not filed a tax return in the past, and you need 4 years of projections if you have completed at least on tax year.
 If you have been operating for 4 years or more, then you don’t need projections, you just need to show your last 4 years of financial records.

 Step 2 – Using ProjectionHub to Create your Standard Financial Projections

 To create your financial projections in the first place you will want to take a look at our non-profit financial projection template to help give you a head start.
 Here is a video demo to walk you through filling out the projection template for IRS form 1023:

 Step 3 – Add Non Profit Revenue Forecast